-The audit process affords investors significant protections by ensuring that management has effective internal controls and financial reporting systems.
+The audit and financial reporting process affords investors significant protections by ensuring that management has effective internal controls and financial reporting systems.

-Auditor independence may be compromised if the same firm has audited the company for a long time (three years or more) or where the firm earns significant fees from non-audit services.
-In order to help maintain auditor objectivity we would expect companies to consider submitting the audit function to periodic tender and to disclose their policy on tendering, including when the audit was last put to tender.
+Auditor independence may be compromised if the same firm has audited the company for a long time, or where the firm earns significant fees from non audit services.
+In order to help maintain auditor objectivity, we would expect companies to consider submitting the audit function to periodic tender, and to disclose their policy on tendering, including when the audit was last put to tender and when the incumbent audit firm was appointed.